 Slipping or tripping can cause injury for guests and employees alike.
 In areas where water may be present, such as kitchens and bathrooms, it is important to specify flooring products specifically designed for these areas.
 In carpeted areas, select products that can be adhered firmly to the substrate to minimize the risk of seams or high spots that can present a trip hazard.

 Concrete slabs beneath the flooring should be tested for moisture (RH) and alkalinity (pH), whether on the first floor or on the 10th floor.
 High levels of moisture vapor and alkalinity emanating from the concrete is a major cause of flooring failure.
 If measured moisture and pH levels exceed those specified by the flooring manufacturer, the floor can experience serious damage over time, including warping, rot and delamination.
-To protect the floor, consider applying a rolled floor moisture barrier between the concrete slab and the flooring.
+To protect the floor, consider applying the KOVARA floor moisture barrier between the concrete slab and the flooring.
 These install quickly and easily, and help protect flooring products from moisture levels as high as 99.5% RH and pH as high as 12.
 Proactive moisture mitigation is wise insurance to avoid a costly callback.